APPLICATION

 How does it work?

+The coating principle relies on applying the ingredients by dribbling over the articles or tumbling in a powder bed.
 Typically, the doughnuts are deposited on a conveyor whose upper surface is already covered with the sugar mix or introduced in a tumbling system.
-While the doughnuts are moved forward, an overhead trough delivers a curtain of mix.
-The doughnuts are totally covered with sugar mix.
-The excess is shaken off and separated.
-The excess is recovered to be recycled.
-During recycling, the sugar mix may be sifted to remove agglomerates, thus preserving its initial functional quality.
+While the doughnuts are moved forward, an overhead trough delivers a curtain of the mix.

-1.
+Step 1.

-Sugar dosing and application
+Sugar dosing and application.

-2.
+Step 2.

-Tumbling optionally
+Tumbling optionally.

-3.
+Step 3.

-Sugar sieving and recycling
+Sugar sieving and recycling.

 PROCESS